A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 # Burnt Offerings lv1-4 - conversion guide for Pathfinder 2
   - This is a conversion guide and as such only covers the items that have changed in PF2.
-This includes NPCs and monsters, hazards, DCs, XP, treasure, and occassionally tactics where they dont convert well from PF1.
+This includes NPCs and monsters, hazards, DCs, XP, treasure, and occassionally tactics where they don't convert well from PF1.
   - The plot, backstory, color text, floor plans, maps, images and most tactics requires the original scenario.

 ## Party Level and Target Allocation of Treasure